Mwape04/wikipedia-source-classification/README.md

 i) Achieve at least 85% classification accuracy on a labeled test dataset.
 ii) Classify each page in under 3 seconds.
-iii) Produce categories that are distinct, interpretable, and easy for humans to verify.
-iv) Generalize well to new, unseen sources.
+iii) Produce categories that are distinct, interpretable, and easy for humans to verify. iv) Generalize well to new, unseen sources.
 v) Successful integration with a prototype plugin/tool for editors within the project timeline.

-vi) Achieve >90% precision for high-stakes categories (e.g., academic/government sources). vii) Maintain false-positive rates below 5% for unreliable source types. viii) Demonstrate scalability by processing 10,000+ pages/hour in a test environment.
+vi) Achieve >90% precision for high-stakes categories (for example, academic/government sources).

+vii) Maintain false-positive rates below 5% for unreliable source types.

+viii) Demonstrate scalability by processing 10,000+ pages/hour in a test environment.

 This initiative will ultimately streamline the citation workflow for Wikipedia editors by providing a scalable and intelligent approach to source classification.
 By leveraging data mining techniques, we aim to enhance both efficiency and reliability across the entire citation lifecycle.